 Asking for Global participation through support by listening and cash donations for studio equipment | See Fundraiser at bottom By Melanie Nathan, June 24, 2015.
 In early 2015, a Nigerian journalist and broadcaster, Mike Daemon launched an LGBTI weekly podcast, taking on the form of traditional radio programing, The show NOSTRINGS, includes periodic interviews and… More Courageous Nigerian LGBT Program Hits the Airwaves

 New Rules for Affordable Care Act Implementation Are an Opportunity to Eliminate LGBT Discrimination in Health Care Posted by Melanie Nathan, April 30, 2015.
 Washington, D.C. – The implementation of the Affordable Care Act is changing the health care landscape for millions of people, including for many lesbian, gay, bisexual, and transgender, or LGBT, Americans.
 However,… More Center for American Progress Brief calls for LGBT Health Care Protections

-By African HRC, April 24, 2015.
-After years of persecution, Mari and Cara, a lesbian couple from Angola, whose real names have been withheld to protect family members in Africa, made their way to the Bay Area, San Francisco, where they were married on Friday April 17th.
-The couple, now applying for asylum in the… More Newly Married Same-Sex Asylum Seeking Couple Grateful for Outpouring of Love
+By Melanie Nathan, African HRC, April 24, 2015.
+After years of persecution, Mari and Cara, a lesbian couple from Angola, whose real names have been withheld to protect family members in Africa, made their way to the Bay Area, San Francisco, where they were married in an historic and moving San Francisco City Hall ceremony… More Newly Married Same-Sex Asylum Seeking Couple Grateful for Outpouring of Love